Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

 You can either request to volunteer your way in or request an invitation.
 Check the official Fashion website to get all the details on how you can request an invitation.

-24 February, to 3rd March 2020 for the winter show but there is also another one in spring.
+Usually between the end of February to early March for the winter show but there is also another one in spring.

 The price is around 479 € – Big budget, right?